MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/your-model-uses-a-preview-functionality-which-has-expired.md

 title: Your model that uses a preview functionality has expired
-description: Provides a resolution for an issue where a model that uses a preview functionality has expired, and the issue causes the model to stop functioning. ms.reviewer: angieandrews ms.date: 07/03/2023 ms.subservice: ms.author: antrod
+description: Provides a resolution for an issue where a model that uses a preview functionality has expired, and the issue causes the model to stop functioning. ms.reviewer: angieandrews ms.date: 07/04/2023 ms.subservice: ms.author: antrod
 author: Antrodfr
 ---
 # Your model that uses a preview functionality has expired

-Provides a resolution for an issue where a model that uses a preview functionality has expired, which causes the model to stop working.
+This article provides a resolution for an issue where a model that uses a preview functionality has expired, which causes the model to stop working.

 _Applies to:_ &nbsp; Power Automate, Power Apps, document processing models

 ## Symptoms

-On the model's detail page, a message bar shows indicating that the model that uses a preview functionality has expired.
+On the model's detail page, a message bar indicates that the model that uses a preview functionality has expired.

 ## Cause